FanomezanaNat/Challenge-ebbgzr/CFT-Network/write-up.md

 Prerequisites:
  - Knowledge of a network capture analyzing tool.
- -Knowlege of the most common network protocols.
+ - Knowlege of the most common network protocols.

 ### FTP - authentication
 https://www.root-me.org/en/Challenges/Network/FTP-authentication

 An authenticated file exchange achieved through FTP.
 Recover the password used by the user.
 To begin we must download the file below and run it with wireshark .You will have this interface and then you simply follow the tcp stream